 For those that don’t know, a core is the actual processor inside a CPU.
 In other words, what we commonly call “processors” are actually comprised of multiple internal processors.

-A higher core count is associated with greater processing power.
+A higher core count is correlated with greater computing power.
 In other words, if two otherwise identical CPUs have different core counts, the one with the higher number of cores will be able to process more data in the same amount of time.

 There’s a caveat to this, though.
 Some applications don’t utilize all of a CPU’s cores.
-Let’s look at a hypothetical to make more sense of this phenomenon.
+Let’s look at a hypothetical scenario to make better sense of this phenomenon.

 Let’s say I have a 4-core CPU and I’m running a program that uses 4 cores.
 I also have an 8-core processor running the same program on a different computer.
 These two processors are identical aside from their core counts.